mschneider82/sharecmd/README.md

 # Go Share files!

-Share your files easily with friends using Cloudproviders.
+Share your files with your friends using Cloudproviders with just one command.

 # Supported Cloud Providers: